JeremyAw/jeremyaw/README.md

 - 💻 I did a 6-month internship as a full stack software engineer at Lumitics.
 - 💻 I did a 3-month internship as a backend software engineer at Saleswhale.

 - ✍ I like to write.
-I usually write about programming and productivity.
+I usually write on Medium [here](https://medium.com/@jeremyinelysium) about programming and productivity.
 I also make an occasional attempt at poetry.
-You can find me on Medium [here](https://medium.com/@jeremyinelysium).

 - 💬 Have a question?
 Interested in working together?
 Let's have a chat!
 📫 awmengshen@gmail.com